-Our Alternatives To LASIK in Las Vegas, NV
+Our Alternatives To LASIK in Las Vegas, Henderson & Temecula

 Millions of people suffer from poor vision and wear glasses or contact lenses to correct the issue.
 While helpful, these can be inconvenient and annoying.
 While many have found a solution in LASIK eye surgery, others are unable to have it due to the nature of their eye problems.
-Siems LASIK & Eye Centers’ alternatives to LASIK in Las Vegas, NV, such as implantable contacts, are an exciting new option for those ineligible for corrective laser eye surgeries.
+Siems LASIK & Eye Centers’ offer alternatives to LASIK in Las Vegas, NV, Henderson, NV, and Temecula, CA such as implantable contacts, are an exciting new option for those ineligible for corrective laser eye surgeries.
 Implantable lenses offer the same results as other eye surgeries, including better vision, convenience, and improved quality of life.

 Anyone suffering from nearsightedness, astigmatism, or myopia can be treated with implantable contact lenses, and the surgery is quick and easy.
 Patients are usually done in 30 minutes or less.
 There are 3 different types of implantable contacts, including lenses that are placed behind the iris, lenses that attach to the iris, and bifocal lenses.
 Our own Dr. Jon Siems has been providing eye surgeries since 2001.
 He is a well-reputed doctor and can correct your vision today.
 Hear him talk about implantable contact lenses.